 High Risk Hepatitis B Immunisation Program

-The following susceptible people can receive a free vaccine through the state supported High Risk Hepatitis B program.
-A blood test to determine hepatitis B status will be required before starting the vaccination course in individuals over the age of 15 years of age:
+The following susceptible people can receive a free vaccine through this state supported Program.
+A blood test to determine hepatitis B status will be required before starting the vaccination course in individuals over 15 years of age:

 - people who inject drugs

 - detainees and new humanitarian refugees (all ages).
 See the New Arrival Refugee Immunisation Program

 - sexual contacts of people with chronic or acute hepatitis B infection

 - household contacts of people with chronic or acute hepatitis B infection, including adults adopting children from overseas who have chronic or acute hepatitis B